No Climbing Permit for Mount Kailash Has Ever Been Issued. The Real Reason Isn’t Difficulty

 What Ernst Muldashev Found

-His expeditions documented temporal anomalies reported by multiple team members independently.
+His expeditions recorded temporal anomalies reported by multiple team members independently.
 Accelerated hair and nail growth in the vicinity of the peak, at rates inconsistent with the metabolic effects of altitude and cold.
 Compass deviation patterns that did not correspond to the known magnetic anomaly profile of the region.
 Psychological effects including acute temporal disorientation, the subjective experience of time passing at rates inconsistent with elapsed clock time, reported by expedition members without prior discussion of the possibility.

 Muldashev’s interpretation of these anomalies placed Kailash within a global network of sites he identified as functioning components of a planetary information and energy system installed in the deep geological past.
 His claim, that the mountain contains subsurface structures whose geometry does not correspond to natural rock formation, has not been formally tested by any institution with the ground-penetrating radar capability to produce a definitive answer, because the access required for that testing has not been granted.